lfvaldezit/terraform-moodle-3tier/README.md

 - Run `terraform init --upgrade`.
 - Run `terraform apply` to deploy the changes.

-## 📄 Auto Scaling module

 ## 🧪 Testing

 - Select the single instance in the `EC2 Auto Scaling Group (ASG)`.
 - Connect to it using AWS `Session Manager`.
 - Run the following `stress command` — a utility that generates artificial system load to test performance and scaling behavior.
-The Auto Scaling Group will detect the high CPU utilization and automatically launch a new EC2 instance based on the launch template.
+The Auto Scaling Group will detect the high CPU utilization and automatically launch EC2 instances based on the launch template and auto scaling policies.

 ```bash
 stress -c 2 -v -t 3000